dr497/help-center/content/solible/listing/_index.en.md

 ## Mint your token

-A cool feature available on Solana through Bonfida, is to be able to mint your own token and decide on its characteristics.
+Bonfida has an SPL Token minter available on [bonfida.com/mint](https://bonfida.com/mint) - here you will be able to mint your own token that represents an NFT.
+Simply enter your SOL address and your desired supply as well as the decimal points.

-Accessible from the [Bonfida](https://bonfida.com/) header Token -> Mint, or [https://bonfida.com/mint](https://bonfida.com/mint) ; you just need to type in your SOL address, the total supply and the decimals.

 ![list-1](list-1.png)